 4 to 5 times a week would be fine, with a change in the vegetables.
 It is best to serve lentil based foods for breakfast or lunch and avoid serving in the nights.

-moong dal khichdi recipe for babies and toddlers below
+moong dal khichdi recipe for babies & toddlers

 khichdi recipe for babies toddlers | vegetable moong dal khichdi

 - 2 tbsps rice (Refer the introduction on this post)

 - ½ to 1 tbsp moong dal or tuvar dal (Refer the introduction)

 - 2 tbsp vegetables grated or chopped (Refer the introduction)

 - ½ tsp ghee melted

 - 1 Pinch pepper powder (optional)

 How to make the recipe